auth0/docs/articles/migrations/guides/extensibility-node8.md

 ### All Extensions

-Most of the extensions are using `PUBLIC_WT_URL` hidden secret for authorization cause.
+Most extensions use the `PUBLIC_WT_URL` hidden secret for authorization.
 This secret depends on the runtime version and does not update automatically.

 To update it, you need to save the extension's settings (no changes are necessary).
-For doing so, after switching runtime to `Node 8`, you need to open the extension's settings in the extensions dashboard (gear icon) and hit `Save`.
-After that, the extensions gallery will update the `PUBLIC_WT_URL` secret accordingly to the selected runtime.
+To do so, after switching the runtime to `Node 8`, you need to open the extension's settings in the extensions dashboard (gear icon) and hit `Save`.
+After that, the extensions gallery will update the `PUBLIC_WT_URL` secret accordingly based on the selected runtime.

 ## How to ensure a stable migration